Visual Transaction Signing

 }

-This alternate matching does not go against FIDO2 standard, as FIDO2 supports various interpretations of the credentialId value, including use-cases such as stateless authenticators.
+This alternative matching does not conflict with the FIDO2 standard, as FIDO2 supports various interpretations of the credentialId value, including use cases such as stateless authenticators.
 The standard uses byte[] as the credentialId value type, to ensure the value can contain any data payload.

-The modified signing also does not cause any practical issues - the web browser has no way of validating the signature value is correct, as it is server’s responsibility.
-Note that the modified signing is only applied for Talisman devices - other FIDO2 devices follow the standard with no modifications, and the validation works as well.
+The modified signing also does not cause any practical issues - the web browser has no way of validating that the signature value is correct, as it is the server’s responsibility.
+The modified signing is only applied to Talisman devices.
+Other FIDO2 devices follow the standard with no modifications, and the validation works as well.

 Search